shinyappstore/PlotXpress/README.md

 PlotXpress is a shiny app that simplifies the analysis and plotting of data from a dual luciferase experiment in 96-well format.

 ## Input data (expressed as arbitrary luminescence units)

+### **Option 1**
 * Excel sheet containing 2 tables in 96-well lay-out (raw output from a Promega GloMax® Navigator).
 An unprocessed example output file is included: `DualLuc_example_data.xlsx`
-* An excel file or CSV file in which conditions are indicated in a 96-well lay-out.
-The conditions are seperated by underscores (see the example design that is included in this repo: `Design_example.xlsx`)
+* A CSV file in which conditions are listed for each well.
+An example file is available in this repo: `Tidy_design.csv`

+### **Option 2**
+* A CSV in tidy format that contains the data and the condition.
+The minimal information that is required is a column with wells (in the format A01, B01, ..), a column with intensity data and a column with the conditions.
+An example file is available in this repo: `plotXpress_Tidy-3.csv`

-### Example output
+## Example output

-Standard output generated with the example data:
+Standard output generated with the example data and example design:

 ![alt text](https://github.com/ScienceParkStudyGroup/PlotXpress/blob/master/plotXpress_example.png "Output")